Samekuma/Samekuma/README.md

 - 👋 Hi, I’m @Samekuma
-- 👀 I’m interested in software engineering
+- 👀 I’m a software engineer
-- 🌱 I’m currently learning HTML, CSS, AND JAVASCRIPT
+- 🌱 I’m currently learning React JS and Node JS
-- 💞️ I’m looking to collaborate on any project surrounding health tech and agric tech
 - 📫 You can send me an email at samuelekumamba@gmail.com

 <!---